 In this instance, you can reduce your bids on the underperforming devices and can increase the bids on the profitable devices if you wish.
 If one or more of the devices are not working at all for any campaigns you can set budget adjustment to -100% to stop appearing on them.

 Something you should be doing by default is testing your ads.
 Responsive Search Ads allow you to test up to 15 Headlines and 4 Descriptions at a time.
-Once you have winners in these you can test them as Text Ads on their own.
+Once you have winners in these you can replace those that haven’t been very popular with other ad copy.
+Depending how many impressesions your ads are getting will determine how frequent you need to be checking and changing these.

 Factors into determining the winner between text ads is the Conversion Rate and Click-through Rate.
 If there are significant differences between your ads then it’s time to replace the poor performing ad with a new combination of text,

-The Target CPA and Maximise Conversions bid strategies sound like a dream but often they don’t work as well as Maximise Clicks.
+The Target CPA and Maximise Conversions bid strategies sound like a dream but often they don’t work as well as Maximise Clicks or Enhances Cost per Click.
 When this is the case then change your strategy to the latter, where you can also set a max bid.
 This will help you get back on top of things.
 Sometimes you’ll notice with the Maximise Conversions strategy is that your CPC shoots up but your conversions don’t, and that’s not ideal.